Baetek/porc/README.md

 Required Python dependencies:

-    1) Python 2.7
+    1) Python 3
     2) Scientific Python: SciPy, Numpy, & Matplotlib

+- For linux `pip install -r requirements.txt` should work these days to get everything needed.
-The easiest install method on Windows is simply to install the continuum.io Anaconda package.
+- The easiest install method on Windows is simply to install the continuum.io Anaconda package.

 Measurement
 ===========